WaryaWayne/myWorkLog/work_ive_done.md

 ## 2025-08-08

-**2to6xgroup**
+**Project 80**

 - Added the shapes we will remove from homepage
-- started new project for 2to6x group.
+- started new project for Project 8333307 group.
 Central Homepage for all of our operations.
 Each will lead to a separate subdomain.

 **Total commits:** 2

 ## 2025-08-11

-**js-backend-test**
+**Project 24**

 - Started new tanstack start project with vite, tanstack, tailwind css and shad/cn.